CoffeeStraw/PyonFX/docs/tutorials/1-beginner/02-first-kfx-organized.md

 ## Why Organize Your Code?

-Before diving in, let's understand why code organization matters for karaoke effects:
+We encourage organizing your code because:

-- **Clarity**: Each effect phase has its own function, making the logic clear
+- **Clarity**: Giving each effect phase its own function keeps the logic easy to follow.
-- **Debugging**: When something goes wrong, you know exactly which function to check
+- **Debugging**: If something doesn't work as expected, you'll know exactly where to look.
-- **Reusability**: Functions can be easily copied to other projects or mixed and matched
+- **Reusability**: Well-structured functions can be easily reused in other projects or combined in new ways.
-- **Maintenance**: Tweaking timing or styling becomes much simpler when effects are isolated
+- **Maintenance**: Isolating effects makes it much easier to tweak timing or styling down the road.

 ## Code Walkthrough